hoaian-phan/project-playdate-birdies/README.md

 ## Features

-- Create user account, login and logout
+- Users can create an account, login, reset password and logout
 - User profile page with event calendar and receive email reminders of upcoming events
 - Hosting feature, with the help of address autocompletion, and includes activity recommendations based on age group (to be implemented)
 - Searching by city or zipcode, date, age group, and activities